NicoBren/CTK100ToMIDI/README.md

 # Casio CTK-100 to MIDI

-Keyboard Casio CTK-100 To MIDI using a Arduino.
+Keyboard Casio CTK-100 To MIDI using a Arduino and [HairLess MIDI Serial](https://github.com/projectgus/hairless-midiserial)

 A Copy of Service Manual is Availiable [HERE](https://github.com/NicoBrenChan/KeyToMIDI/blob/main/doc/CTK100ServiceManual.pdf)